noelhorvath/UrlAndFileLauncher/README.md

 C++ Windows application for launching\opening any valid URL or file.
 It was mainly created for my C# WinForms project called MiXTools to circumvent reverse engeneering Xiaomi's Mi OSD Utility software in order to change the dedicated assistant button's key press action to something useful for newer generation of Xiaomi laptops.

 ## Features
 UAFL can open any valid URL or file.
 It can also open files in their extension associated editor and it has support for Unicode characters.
-Windows Drag-and-Drop works on the executable (because it a single argument for a path and performs an open launch mode).
+Windows Drag-and-Drop works on the executable (because the dragged file's path will be passed as an argument).

 ## Arguments

-UAFL accepts maximum of two arguments a string and another string and the order of the arguments are interchangeable.
+UAFL accepts maximum of two arguments and the order of the arguments are interchangeable.
-It accepts arguments from the command line if any given otherwise it tries to read the first two lines of the config file if it exists.
+It accepts input from the command line if any was given otherwise it tries to read the first two lines of the config file if it exists.

 ### Launch modes
   ( () == optional )

-  * **-o**, **(-)open** : Opens the given URL or file. (default when there is no 2nd argument)
+  * **-o**, **(-)open** : Opens the given URL or file. (default when there is only a single argument)
   * **-r**, **(-)runas** : Launches the given application (or through a shortcut) as an Administrator. (only works with executables (.exe) and shortcuts (.lnk))
   * **-e**, **(-)edit** : Launches an editor and opens the given file for editing. (works if the extension has an associated app)

 ## Usage
-UAFL can be used with command line arguments or **uafl** (without an extension) config file.
+UAFL can be used with command line or **uafl** (without an extension) config file.

 ### Command line arguments
   **uafl**: name of the executable